 Citrine is a member of the quartz family and one of the most popular yellow gemstones.
+It is one of the types of macro-crystalline quartz.
 Its yellow-to-orange colour is caused by a trace of iron in the atomic structure.
 Although it occurs naturally, citrine is often "created" by heating either amethyst (another type of quartz) or smoky quartz.

 Since quartz is a relatively abundant gem material, citrine is not particularly expensive and even large examples can be very reasonably priced, making it an excellent choice for impressive pieces of jewellery.
 Furthermore, rough pieces of citrine can be quite big, so cutters often have the freedom for more unusual cuts than are seen with other, rarer gemstones.
 Citrine is usually quite a clean gemstone, free of most inclusions.